fazar37/RegridToWRF/README.md

 # RegridToWRF
-This program is used to regrid other dataset to WRF grid.
+This program is used to regrid shapefile datasets to WRF grid.